-2020: to date, our members have awarded $58,900 directly to our community to benefit important services and projects, one woman at a time.
-We invite you to become a part of our circle of caring.
+2020 awarded $82,450 directly to our community to benefit important services and projects, one member at a time.

 Iola was in Homer in mid-September when her longtime friend, Debi, told her about this great organization that she belonged to.
 It took Debi less than five minutes to describe the concept, the Homer guiding practices, and the amount of impact they have had in the community before Iola was bowled over!
 She self-describes as, "not a joiner" but she loves being around dynamic women who Get Things Done!
 Iola had a chance to talk with Patrice who started the Homer 100WWC less than two years ago with just 23 members.
 At each quarterly meeting the Homer chapter asked everyone present to bring a friend to the next meeting and they now number 108 members.
 More than the money ($70,000) that they have contributed to their small community, they are growing and teaching philanthropy--bringing in young women with busy lives, jobs, and kids along with retirees with a long history of community building AND everyone in-between!